Hero Background

 Username, Access Key, and Grid URL are defined as constant(static final) values as these will not change anytime throughout the tests.
 You can get your Username and Access Key from your TestMu AI Account Settings > Password & Security.

-The are dynamic values set in the getTestMu AIOptions() method, which changes according to Android and iOS automation testing requirements.
-With the breaking changes in Appium 2.0, the UiAutomation2Options class is used for Android capabilities, and the XCUITestOptions class is used for iOS capabilities.
+The desired capabilities are dynamic values set in the getLambdaTestOptions() method, which changes according to Android and iOS automation testing requirements.
+With the breaking changes in Appium 2.0, the UiAutomator2Options class is used for Android capabilities, and the XCUITestOptions class is used for iOS capabilities.

 You can generate the desired capabilities from the TestMu AI Automation Capabilities Generator.

-To generate an app_url required for your test script from the TestMu AI platform, go to the App Automation dashboard and click on the Upload App icon.
+To generate an app_url for your test script, go to the TestMu AI App Automation dashboard and click the Upload App icon.

 app upload

-Now, upload your .apk or .ipa file to the TestMu AI platform to generate an app_url.
-This app_url is unique each time you upload your .apk or .ipa file.
-Click on Real Device under the App tab and browse the file.
+Upload your .apk or .ipa file to the TestMu AI platform to generate an app_url.
+The app_url is unique each time you upload.
+Click Real Device under the App tab and browse to the file.

 browser app

-Once the file is uploaded, you get the unique app_url and capabilities you must copy and add to your test script where you have defined the TestMu AI capabilities.
+Once the file is uploaded, you get the unique app_url and capabilities to copy into your test script where you have defined the TestMu AI capabilities.

 app url

-Now that we have obtained the Username, Access Key, and app_url from TestMu AI, copy these details and paste them into your test script.
+With the Username, Access Key, and app_url from TestMu AI in hand, paste these details into your test script.

 Configuration (FileName – AndroidDriverManager)